This text is sensitive. Try generating new copy.

 T-Mobile has reportedly backed out of sponsoring Activision-Blizzard esports competitions, including leagues for Call of Duty and Overwatch, according to our reporting on the continuing Blizzard sexual harassment and sexual discrimination controversy that has resulted in numerous lawsuits.
 It’s possible that it’s not the only one, as The Washington Post reported last night that Coca-Cola and State Farm are also contemplating withdrawing their sponsorships.
 Along with IBM, Xfinity, Cheez-It, Pringles, and Teamspeak, they seem to be the only surviving sponsors.

 This weekend, State Farm, a major insurance company in the United States, halted all advertising and said that it is “reevaluating [its] limited marketing partnership with the Overwatch League.”
-Coca-Cola says it is “informed of the accusations concerning Activision Blizzard” and is “[taking] a step back for a time to review future plans and initiatives,” but it hasn’t said if it would withdraw.
+Coca-Cola says it is “informed of the accusations concerning Activision Blizzard” and is “[taking] a step back for a time to analyze future plans and initiatives,” but it hasn’t said if it would withdraw.
 On the OWL website, both Coca-Cola and Statefarm are still listed as sponsors.

 Both businesses aired advertisements last weekend, and likely the weekend before that as well, in the aftermath of the lawsuit’s filing, according to WAPO.
 The issue was thrust into the spotlight this week when Blizzard’s CEO, J. Allen Brack, was ousted and replaced on the morning of Activision-quarterly Blizzard’s investor call.